Shingles immunisation programme: information for healthcare practitioners

 Development of a rash after Shingrix vaccine

-As the Shingrix vaccine is a non-live vaccine, it should not cause the development of a vesicular rash.
+As Shingrix vaccine is a non-live vaccine, it should not cause the development of a vesicular rash.
 If a vesicular rash does develop after the Shingrix vaccine, the patient should be referred for assessment and management as it is likely that they have developed shingles naturally (not due to the vaccine).

-Reporting adverse reactions to Zostavax and Shingrix vaccines
+Reporting adverse reactions Shingrix

-Recommendations for the use of shingles vaccines
+Recommendations for the use of shingles vaccine

 Definition of severe immunosuppression

-For details about which conditions and medications or therapies indicate that an individual is severely immunosuppressed, and should be offered the Shingrix vaccine from 50 years of age, immunisers should refer to the Green Book Shingles chapter 28a.
+For details about which conditions and medications or therapies indicate that an individual is severely immunosuppressed, and should be offered Shingrix vaccine from 50 years of age, immunisers should refer to the Green Book Shingles chapter 28a.
 The decision should be based on a clinical assessment and, where appropriate, discussion with the patient’s treating physician.

 Patients receiving antiviral agents (oral or intravenous)

-The response to the Shingrix vaccine will not be affected by current receipt of oral or intravenous antivirals.
+The response to Shingrix vaccine will not be affected by current receipt of oral or intravenous antivirals.

 Anticipating immunosuppressive therapy

-The risk and severity of shingles is considerably higher among severely immunosuppressed individuals and therefore individuals from 50 years of age anticipating immunosuppressive therapy should ideally be assessed for vaccine eligibility and offered a shingles vaccine before starting treatment.
+The risk and severity of shingles is considerably higher among severely immunosuppressed individuals and therefore individuals from 50 years of age anticipating immunosuppressive therapy should ideally be assessed for vaccine eligibility and offered shingles vaccine before starting treatment.
 Eligible individuals who have not previously been vaccinated should commence a course of Shingrix at the earliest opportunity and ideally at least 14 days before starting immunosuppressive therapy, although leaving one month would be preferable if a delay is possible.

 Individuals aged 18 to 49 years of age receiving stem cell transplant